About the Episcopal Church

 HISTORY

 The roots of the Episcopal church are traced back to the one church that began two thousand years ago when Jesus asked his apostles to go into the world and teach.
 The origins of the Episcopal Church are also deeply rooted in England where Rome and the Pope influenced Christianity until the sixteenth century when the English church broke its ties with the Pope.
-When the “new world” was discovered, the leaders from England brought their faith and gave rise to the Episcopal Church of the United States or ECUSA which is a national church and is self-governing.
+When the “new world” was discovered, the leaders from England brought their faith and gave rise to The Episcopal Church in the United States or TEC which is a national church and is self-governing.
 The Episcopal Church is part of a worldwide fellowship of national churches known as the Anglican Communion which comprises 85 million people in over 165 countries.
 The Anglican Communion is a global family of national and regional Churches.
 There is no Anglican central authority such as a pope.
-Today the Anglican Communion is 38 autonomous national and regional Churches plus six Extra Provincial Churches and dioceses all of which are in Communion – in a reciprocal relationship – with the Archbishop of Canterbury, who is the Communion’s spiritual head.
+The Anglican Communion is a family of 42 autonomous and independent-yet-interdependent national, pan-national and regional churches in communion with the see of Canterbury.

 LEADERSHIP

-Episcopal comes from a Greek word meaning bishop and bishops are the leaders along with priests and deacons.
-The Episcopal church has local parishes (like us here at St. Andrew’s) that has a priest or pastor as the leader.
-We also have a Vestry, which is nine members of the congregation who have been elected to serve with the rector as the governing board of the parish.
-We then have the diocese which is a grouping of parishes under the supervision of a bishop and then the national church which also has a bishop as the main leader.
+The Episcopal church has local parishes (like us here at St. Andrew’s) that has a priest or pastor as the leader, often called the Rector.
+Each parish also has a Vestry, which is nine members of the congregation who have been elected to serve alongside the Rector as the governing board of the parish.
+For more information on the leadership at St. Andrew’s, please click here.

 BELIEFS